lsst-ts/exposurelog/README.rst

 Exposure Log
 ############

-Exposure log is a web service to create and manage log messages associated with a particular exposure.
+Exposure log is a REST web service to create and manage log messages that are associated with a particular exposure.
-It is self-documented using OpenAPI.

 The service runs at _address_:80/exposurelog and OpenAPI docs are available at _address_:80/exposurelog/docs.

-Note that old log messages are never deleted or modified, other than the ``is_valid`` and ``date_is_valid_changed`` fields, which support an approximation of deletion and modification.
+Messages are immutable, other than two fields: ``is_valid`` and ``date_invalidated``.
+These fields provide a reasonable approximation of deletion and modification.

 Configuration
 -------------